-Based on the work done by Mucina Reference 14.1 the area of investigation is referred to as Bushmanland Arid Grassland.
+Based on the work done by Mucina^{Reference 14.1} the area of investigation is referred to as Bushmanland Arid Grassland.
 The landscape features are described as consisting of extensive to irregular plains on a slightly sloping plateau sparsely vegetated by grassland dominated by white grasses giving this vegetation type the character of semi-desert steppe.
 In places low shrubs change the vegetation structure.
 In years of abundant rainfall rich displays of annual herbs can be expected.
-On site it was found that in the areas where natural vegetation is present it consists of a sparse stand of Acacia melliflora and prosopis glandula.
+On site it was found that in the areas where natural vegetation is present, it consists of a sparse stand of Acacia melliflora, prosopis glandulosa and Boscia albitrunca.
+Stands of aloe claviflora are present, although these plants are removed for herbal medication and extension of urbanization.